CSC207-2022F-UofT/course-project-todo-find-a-team-name/README.md

 # Timetable Generator

+## Summary of How The Program Works

+The Timetable Generator is a program, which stores courses on the University of Toronto’s Arts & Science Fall-Winter academic calendar and has the ability to generate timetables based on user-inputted requirements and preferences.
+Timetables can be exported and imported as files.
+Sections in generated timetables can also be edited, removed, or added through the user interface.
+The user can also prompt the program to display breadth course sections that fit a particular time slot and breadth category.

+## Generated Information Below [To be deleted later]

 This is a template repository for CSC 207 projects.
 This repository contains starter code for a gradle project.
 It also contains workflow documents that give instructions on how to manage your Github repository and how to use Github Projects for efficient collaboration.